KravitzLabDevices/FED3/FED3_library/readme.md

 4. Re-start the Arduino IDE

 5. When you open it again you should find the FED3 examples under File > Examples > FED3.
-There are currently 3 examples, including "Classic FED3" which should mimic the normal function of FED3.
+There are currently 3 examples, including "Classic FED3" which mimics the normal function of FED3, with the built-in programs.

 ![FED3 example](https://raw.githubusercontent.com/KravitzLabDevices/FED3/master/photos/FED3example.png)